 - A. The City shall annually develop a Capital Facilities Plan (CFP) as defined and required by RCW 36.70A.070 which is consistent with the Capital Facilities Element of the City Comprehensive Plan. - B. Such plan shall include all projects to maintain public capital facilities required to maintain service levels at standards established by the City Council.
-The plan shall include a complete inventory and analysis of building conditions including the extent and

-- estimated costs regarding maintenance, remodel and replacement of buildings.
+The plan shall include a complete inventory and analysis of building conditions including the extent and estimated costs regarding maintenance, remodel and replacement of buildings.
 This plan shall be reviewed in the mid-year financial review. - C. The proposed CFP may include for consideration such other projects as requested by the City Council or Mayor. - D. Funding for capital projects shall be classified as to source (general government, enterprise or other) within the plan. - i.
-The extent to which funds exist for each project shall be described in the plan. - The plan shall integrate with the Proposed Preliminary Budget (LMC 2.72.110) in that ii. funds required for the projects recommended for the ensuing budget period shall be identified in the Preliminary Budget. - The CFP shall include a recommended level of funding from general revenues in iii. order to provide for "ongoing" projects (as defined in the CFP). - A. The plan shall be for a period of six years as required by state law (GMA). - B. With the exception of "ongoing projects", each project shall be described such that development phases are delineated as separate stages of the project.
+The extent to which funds exist for each project shall be described in the plan. - ii.
+The plan shall integrate with the Proposed Preliminary Budget (LMC 2.72.110 and RCW 35A.34.070) in that funds required for the projects recommended for the ensuing budget period shall be identified in the Preliminary Budget. - iii.
+The CFP shall include a recommended level of funding from general revenues in order to provide for "ongoing" projects (as defined in the CFP). - A. The plan shall be for a period of six years as required by state law (GMA). - B. With the exception of "ongoing projects", each project shall be described such that development phases are delineated as separate stages of the project.
 Examples include land acquisition, design and construction.
-"Ongoing projects" represent annual capital programs such as street overlay, sidewalk expansion or traffic signal rebuild. - C. An estimate for the operating budget impact of each proposed project shall be identified and incorporated into the City Strategic Financial Plan. - D. The CFP shall be approved by ordinance annually.
-The approving ordinance shall constitute a plan of action wherein no final approval to proceed with specific projects is made, but requires specific authorization and appropriation (by ordinance in the form of a budget amendment or financial plan for each project) by the Council in a manner as the Council shall determine. - E. The adopted CFP shall constitute the City's long-range financial plan for capital expenditures and shall be consistent with the City Strategic Financial Plan.
+"Ongoing projects" represent annual capital programs such as street overlay, sidewalk expansion or traffic signal rebuild.

+- C. An estimate for the operating budget impact of each proposed project shall be identified and incorporated into the City's financial forecast. - D. The CFP shall be approved by ordinance annually.
+The approving ordinance shall constitute a plan of action wherein no final approval to proceed with specific projects is made, but requires specific authorization and appropriation (by ordinance in the form of a budget amendment or financial plan for each project) by the Council in a manner as the Council shall determine. - E. The adopted CFP shall constitute the City's long-range financial plan for capital expenditures and shall be consistent with the City Strategic Plan.

-Other Funds 16.
+16. Other Funds

-- A. The City shall maintain a Program Development Fund as defined in Chapter 3.51 LMC.
-The use of any funds within the Program Development Fund shall be as defined by the Lynnwood Municipal Code. - B. In accordance with RCW 41.16.050, the City shall maintain a Firemen's Pension Fund to record all monies received from taxes on fire insurance premiums received from the state, contributions made by firefighters (before the inception of LEOFF I) and interest earned on the investment of these funds.
+A. In accordance with RCW 41.16.050, the City shall maintain a Firefighter's Pension Fund to record all monies received from taxes on fire insurance premiums received from the state, contributions made by firefighters (before the inception of LEOFF I) and interest earned on the investment of these funds.
 These funds are used to cover benefits payable to members (or to their survivors) who retired prior to March 1, 1970 or who were active on that date.